Common Questions About Working With Me

 What can I expect in the first session?

-The first session is an initial intake session that is 60 minutes and during that time I will be focused on several different things: a) getting to know you better; b) correctly identifying the issues that you are wanting to solve; c) identifying what kind of change you are looking for; d) setting some goals for counseling; e) discussing length of counseling; f) addressing forms and any other details related to the counseling process; g) answering any questions you might have.
+The first session is an initial intake session that will be focused on several different things: a) getting to know you better; b) correctly identifying the issues that you are wanting to solve; c) identifying what kind of change you are looking for; d) setting some goals for counseling; e) discussing length of counseling; f) addressing forms and any other details related to the counseling process; g) answering any questions you might have.

 Most importantly, I want you to walk away after the first session and feel that you were heard, that I correctly understood what your concerns were, and that you felt like I was a good fit for you as a therapist.
 Though first sessions may vary based on the issue that a person brings in, this is a typical scenario.